Zhaoyin0910/MetBench/README.md

-# MetBench-- Numerical Expression Metamorphic Relations Repository
+# MetBench-- A Numerical Expression Metamorphic Relations Benchmark Dataset

 ## 1. System Introduction:
 The storage management system for numerical expression-based metamorphic relations is a comprehensive tool that integrates metamorphic relation management, automated execution and visualization, and intelligent recommendation of metamorphic relations.